Atmospheric collapse and re-inflation through impacts for terrestrial planets around M dwarfs: Theory

 where $l_{\rm{CO_2}}$ is the latent heat, $c_{p,\rm{CO_2}}$ the specific heat capacity and $\Delta T = T_{sub, \rm{CO_2}} - T_{surf}$ is the difference between the sublimation temperature and the surface temperature.
 The nightside temperature is likely to be extremely low, so we conservatively set $\Delta T = T_{sub, \rm{CO_2}}$.
 For reference, permanently shadowed craters on Mercury and the Moon reach only 40-50K \citep{Mukai1997}.
 Additionally, the choice of $T_{surf}$ has a minor impact on the outcome since the specific heat term is about an order of magnitude smaller than the latent heat term for CO$_2$.

 Assessing how much of the energy from the impact is actively converted into energy to vaporise the target material is a potentially complex problem.
 Here, for simplicity, we use an efficiency parameter $\epsilon$ to represent the transfer of kinetic energy to thermal energy via shock physics. \cite{AhrensOKeefe1972, AhrensOKeefe1977} studied the energy partitioning of a meteorite impact on iron and gabbroic anorthosite surfaces and find values ranging between $\epsilon = 0.7$ to $0.9$ depending on the impact velocity as well as the meteorite and target surface material.
 For impacts on H$_2$O ice, using the scaling laws from \citet{Kraus2011}, we find shock vaporisation efficiencies ranging from $\epsilon = 0.1-0.3$, depending on impact velocity and target porosity.
 We take a representative value of $\epsilon = 0.5$ in our model.
+In reality, several competing factors may influence $\epsilon$.
+Geometric effects from three-dimensional heat redistribution during cratering \citep[e.g.][]{Barnhart2011} could reduce vaporisation efficiency, although rock vapour, hot ejecta and volatiles transport heat over a much larger area \citep{Segura2002,Toon2010}.
+Quantifying which mechanism dominates is beyond the scope of this work, and does not significantly affect our conclusions unless the process became highly inefficient ($\epsilon \ll 0.01$).

 Combining to get a constraint on the minimum mass of an impactor $m_{imp,min}$ for a given planet with an escape velocity $v_{esc}$, we need

 and hence

 In this work, we express the impactor dimensions using an equivalent diameter.
 The equivalent diameter is the diameter the impactor would have for a given mass if it were perfectly spherical, that is :